-The Journal produces one regular issue plus a special issue annually.
+Publication Frequency: The Journal produces one regular issue plus a special issue annually.
+The regular issue is scheduled to be published in December.
 Special issues address linguistic themes relevant to South East Asia and the Pacific Rim, especially the languages of the region.
 The language of publication is normally English, but we may accept contributions in Malay for special issues.

 - General Linguistics